1bardesign/batteries/readme.md

 # Module Overview

 **Lua Core Extensions:**

+Extensions to existing lua core modules to patch up some missing features.

 - `mathx` - Mathematical extensions.
 Alias `math`.
 - `tablex` - Table handling extensions.
 Alias `table`.
 - `stringx` - String handling extensions.
 Alias `string`.

 **General Utility:**

+General utility data structures and algorithms to speed you along your way.

 - `class` - Single-inheritance oo in a single function.
 - `functional` - Functional programming facilities. `map`, `reduce`, `any`, `match`, `minmax`, `mean`...
 - `sequence` - An oo wrapper on sequential tables, so you can do `t:insert(i, v)` instead of `table.insert(t, i, v)`.
 Also supports method chaining for the `functional` interface above, which can save a lot of needless typing!